12 Best Mother’s Day Wines in 2022

 Varietal: 100% Chardonnay

-> For more information, visit the Columbia Winery official website
+> For more information, visit Gamble Family Vineyards official website.

-> For more information, visit the Mira official website.
+> For more information, visit Green and Red Vineyards official website.

 Origin: Malaga, Spain